github/docs/content/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme.md

 ### Prerequisites

-GitHub will display your profile README on your profile page if all of the following are true.
+GitHub will display your profile README on your profile page if all of the following are true:

 - You've created a repository with a name that matches your {% data variables.product.prodname_dotcom %} username.
 - The repository is public.